Purpose

 Your page that hosts the IFrame will need to register an event listener.
 The event type will be "VostroPayCallback", and the event.data will have a "result" of one of the following:

-- "success" - card has been registered successfully, and recorded in RCM.
+- "success" - payment taken, or card registered successfully, and recorded in RCM.
 Confirmation email has been sent where required.

 - "error" - the card was invalid or unable to be verified.
 The booking remains in RCM but it may not be in its final state, e.g. depending on your system settings, it may remain as a quotation.
 No email is sent to the customer.